How much does QuickBooks cost?

 • Allows unlimited Chart of Accounts categories

-The unlimited Chart of Accounts feature can be a key point for users who need to make several different categories, and expense lines for reporting, as you’re capped at 250 on all the lower tier plans.
+The unlimited Chart of Accounts feature can be a key point for users as you’re capped at 250 on all the lower tier plans.
+Precise categorisation is a strong trust signal in 2026, and can act as a security feature.

-In addition to all the Intuit Assist AI tools included on previous plans, you’ll also unlock:
+In addition to all the Intuit Intelligence AI tools included on previous plans, you’ll also unlock:

 • Finance Agent: this AI-agent can analyse progress towards KPIs, and provide scenario planning for your business